btnkij/Hybrid-Genetic-Algorithm-for-CVRP/README.md

 As the scale of distance, time and load factor is different, some tricks are applied to normalize them.

+We use std::pair<double, double> to denote the loss of a chromosome, where the first number is penalty for violate the constaints and the second the value of loss function.

 ### Initialization

 ![population](./img/population.JPG)